Five songs after poems by Joseph von Eichendorff for medium voice and piano (op. 88b, 1987)

 Printing error in this edition:

-p.
-11 ("Unfall"), 3rd stave, last bar: left hand: treble clef instead of bass clef, right hand: chord on the crotchet: mf with accent
+page 11 ("Unfall"), 3rd stave, last bar: left hand: treble clef instead of bass clef, right hand: chord on the crotchet: mf with accent

 Page 17 ("Todeslust"), 4th stave, 1st bar: f mf instead of fp

-From heavy dreams
+From burdensome dreams

-From heavy dreams
+From burdensome dreams

 I often woke up